 View apps in your workspace from the Slack desktop app

 You can also browse apps available in the App Directory right from Slack on your desktop.
-Click Apps in the left sidebar to view apps available for everyone in your workspace, search for new apps, or open apps you’ve recently used.
+Click Apps in the left sidebar to view apps available for everyone in your workspace, search for new apps or open apps that you’ve recently used.

 How can you add and use apps?

 Sign up for another service